Maartyl/cs-chan/README.md

 Chan System
 ===========

-Library for sending messages between unrelated subsystems or parts of application possibly over an internet.
+Library for sending messages between unrelated subsystems or parts of application possibly over a network.

+Senders and receivers per chan can be accessed from other computers to transfer messages simply by calling `.Send(T msg)` and `Task<T> .Receive()`.
+Messages are serialized and sent over TCP connection.
+Not all chans have to be network accessible, in which case they are much faster and messages don't need to be serializable.
+Application components don't need to know how are messages actually transported, which adds scalability and independence between components.

 About
 -----